PNR Metro Commuter Line: Metro Manila Commuter Service (1970–89)

 The Metro Manila Commuter Service started on April 6, 1970, which started at Manila North Harbor and ended in Biñan, Laguna.
 During this decade, more stations were opened although some were either closed or relocated.
 In 1976, the commuter system peaked and extended as far north as San Fernando, Pampanga, Guadalupe (located in Mandaluyong on the other side of Pasig River) to the east, and College to the south.
 There were also services in the now-defunct Carmona branch line.

 Metrotren (1989–2009)

 In 1990, the system was undergoing renovations under the working title Metrotrak.
 By May of that year, the system was inaugurated as Metrotren to distinguish it from the LRT Line 1, then named "Metrorail".
 However, the Metrotren system eventually suffered neglect due to lack of funding and maintenance.
 Plans for expansion and rehabilitation such as the Manila–Clark Rapid Railway System project and Guadalupe line revival was also never realized.
 Another proposal to rehabilitate the line, the Manila–Calabarzon Express was planned but did not succeed.

+Plans for an elevated expressway was conceived as the Pabahay sa Riles Tollway, a 16 km route that would run above the railway tracks, and it would have partly competed with Metro Manila Skyway Stage 3.